sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 Lets call an element GOOD if after partitioning the array of lenght $$n$$ using it, the element lies in between the indices $$n/3$$ and $$2n/3$$.
 The algorithm is as follows:

     Choose a pivot at random.
-    Check if the pivot is GOOD.
+    If the pivot is GOOD: